alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 - As per feature 2 except at step 4, transform the result from Snowpark rows, including the schema, to a tech.ml.dataset or Tablecloth dataset for further processing with Tableplot or other Scicloj libraries.

 ## Features that are planned but have not yet been elaborated
-- Surely I will need a wrapper around the Column API?
+- A wrapper around the Column API?
 Where returned columns are wrapped??
-- Handle RelationalGroupedDataFrame (how? wrap it? need to understand how it's used with agg)
+- Support for adding column(s) to a dataset
+- Support for joins w/ integration tests
+- Support for grouping & aggs w/ integration tests
 - Streaming read: local row iterator / transducer
 - Streaming write?
 - Load data from stage using DataFrameReader